hashicorp/waypoint/website/README.md

 # Waypoint Documentation Website

-This subdirectory contains the content for the [Waypoint Website](https://waypointproject.io/).
+This subdirectory contains the content for the [Waypoint Reference Documentation](https://developer.hashicorp.com/waypoint/docs).

 <!--
   This readme file contains several blocks of generated text, to make it easier to share common information